kubernetes/enhancements/keps/sig-scheduling/5471-enable-sla-based-scheduling/README.md

   - Enable the feature gate in both API Server and Scheduler.
 - Downgrade
   - Disable the feature gate in both API Server and Scheduler

+**What happens when the scheduler doesn't recognize Gt/Lt operators:**

+When the feature gate is disabled and the scheduler encounters a pod with `Gt`/`Lt` operator:

+- The toleration filter returns `false` (doesn't match)
+- Pod is considered to have untolerated taints
+- Filter returns `UnschedulableAndUnresolvable` status
+- Pod remains in Pending state.

 ### Version Skew Strategy